Survivors condemn UniMelb for sweeping ‘institutionalised abuse’ under the rug - Honi Soit

 Survivors condemn UniMelb for sweeping ‘institutionalised abuse’ under the rug

-“The University [of Melbourne] are first and foremost the ones who allow people to be on campus, and allowed him to come back.
+“The University [of Melbourne] is first and foremost the ones who allow people to be on campus, and allowed him to come back.
 It starts with the University and ends with the University,” Sinead Fernandes said.

 Content warning: Mentions of sexual and racial abuse and harassment.